 - Hold for 30 seconds.

-Transition into a low boat pose by dropping your feet about 6 inches above the floor.
+Transition into a low boat pose by dropping your feet to about six inches above the floor.

 This exercise focuses on your lower abs.

-- Begin in a plank position with your feet on the towel, bag, or Frisbee.
+- Begin in a plank position with your feet on a towel,

 - Keep your core and glutes tight as you move forward.

-- Rest for a minute, then alligator walk back to where you began.
+- Rest for a minute and then alligator drag back to where

 - Rest and repeat.